Thamizhum Saraswathiyum: Plot

 The chapter starts with Tamizharasu, commonly known as Tamil, a tenth-grade dropout who deserted his studies due to his family's financial hardship.
-His family consists of seven members: his mother and father, Kothai and Natarajan, who originally established Kothai Industries, which is now managed by Tamil, and his younger brother, Karthik, who has fulfilled an MBA, and his sister, Ragini, who is studying MBBS, Abitha, who appears to work as a maid in their house and is taken into account a part of their family as well as an orphan by Kothai, and Tamil's friend Namachivayam, who lives in Kothai's house.
+His family consists of seven members: his mother and father, Kothai and Natesan, who originally established Kothai Industries, which is now managed by Tamil, and his younger brother, Karthik, who has fulfilled an MBA, and his sister, Ragini, who is studying MBBS, Abitha, who appears to work as a maid in their house and is taken into account a part of their family as well as an orphan by Kothai, and Tamil's friend Namachivayam, who lives in Kothai's house.
 Kothai has an older brother whose daughter intended to marry Tamil but subsequently withdrew according to his studies, provoking Kothai to dare her to find another husband.

-On the other hand, it focuses on Saraswati's family, whereby her father Chokkalingam serves as a school administrator and detests Saraswati because she's been studying grade 12 for almost 10 years.
+On the other hand, it focuses on Saraswathi's family, whereby her father Chokkalingam serves as a school administrator and detests Saraswati because she's been studying grade 12 for almost 10 years.
 Saraswathi's mother, Vasuki, is an educator who attempts to make her feel better.
-Saraswati's paternal grandmother, who periodically supports her, nor her younger sister Kavya, who also is continuing her B.Tech. in a university, try to teach Saraswati, but she doesn't understand.
+Saraswati's paternal grandmother, who periodically supports her, nor her younger sister Kavya, who also is continuing her B.Tech. in a university, try to teach Saraswati, but she does not understand.
 Her brother Arun, who has also been pursuing his B.Tech. in AI (Artificial Science), absolutely hates Saraswati's studies.

-After the event of the turned-down wedding proposal, a demotivated Tamil prays to God, where Saraswati visits and plays a sarcastic comment on him, telling him that he will meet a girl three to four times in the rain and marry her.
+After the event of the turned-down wedding proposal, a demotivated Tamil prays to the God Saraswati, where Saraswati visits and hides behind a wall pretending to talk as the God, she tells him jokingly that he will meet a girl three to four times while it is raining and he marry her.
 After this, a happy Tamil tells this to Namachivayam, who really doesn't believe him, and those who return to the temple, where they meet, and it begins to rain.

-The storyline then moves on to Chandrakala, another former sub-collector.
-She is also Vasundhara, Aditya's mother.
+The storyline then moves on to Chandrakala, another former sub-collector, who is Vasundhara and Aditya's mother.
 Vasundhara is smitten with Karthik, Thamizh's younger brother.
 Love is something Kodhai despises.
 To Thamizh, Karthik professes his love for Vasundhara.
 Eventually after a lot of problems, the family agrees and Karthik and Vasundhara marry.
 Meanwhile, one boy attempted to throw a paper at Saraswathi, she gets in trouble cheating on an exam.
 Chokkalingam (Saraswathi's father) gets enraged by this.
 Saraswathi comes to terms with her feelings for Tamizh.
 Kodhai arranges for Thamizh to marry Suhasini.
 Thamizh realizes his love for Saraswathi on the day of their engagement.
 Is he planning to marry Saraswathi or Suhasini?